ibm-cloud-docs/vpc/block_storage_vpc_about.md

 * Creating a custom image from a boot volume with customer-managed encryption is not supported.
 * Migration between storage volume profile families is not supported.
 * Migration of volumes across zones is not supported.

+### Traditional volume profiles
+{: #block-storage-gen1-profiles}

+When you create a {{site.data.keyword.block_storage_is_short}} volume in your availability zone, you can use 3 different tiered profiles with predefined IOPS levels.
+Or you can select a custom profile and define your own IOPS level based on the volume capacity.
+All profiles are backed by solid-state drives (SSDs).

 For more information, see [{{site.data.keyword.block_storage_is_short}} profiles](/docs/vpc?topic=vpc-block-storage-profiles).